ADD CONDITION

 Side Effects

-You may experience some adverse reactions from this treatment, which can include fever, tenderness at the injection site, or even more serious issues like abscesses (pockets of pus), tissue damage, or infections.
-There is also a risk of blood clots or inflammation in the veins near the injection site, as well as leakage of the solution into surrounding tissues.
+You may experience some reactions from this treatment, which can include fever, tenderness at the injection site, or even more serious issues like abscesses (pockets of infection), tissue damage, or infections where the injection was given.
+There is also a risk of blood clots or inflammation in the veins near the injection site, as well as the possibility of the solution leaking into surrounding tissues.

-It's important to note that if Sterile Water for Injection is given directly into a vein without any added substances, it can lead to hemolysis, which is the breakdown of red blood cells.
+It's important to note that using Sterile Water for Injection directly into a vein without adding any other substance can lead to hemolysis, which is the breakdown of red blood cells.
 If you notice any unusual symptoms after your treatment, be sure to contact your healthcare provider.

 Warnings and Precautions